 There may be a strong yearning to connect, and we may have loving people around us, but we are unable to feel the love touch us deep inside.
-It can feel as if there is something between us and others that is preventing us from receiving, or even from perceiving that there is love here for us because we can’t see, or feel it.
-We can heal and transform core isolation and many of us need help with it because it is usually a relational wound, and relational wounds require relational healing.
+It can feel like there is something between us and others that prevents us from receiving, or even from perceiving, the love that is here for us because we can’t see, or feel it.
+We can heal and transform core isolation, and many of us need help with that because it is usually a relational wound, and relational wounds require relational healing.

 During the formative stage of our lives, our experiences go deep to our root on all levels of being – both the good, loving experiences and the more challenging one’s.
-These experiences are not stored in our cognitive mind; but are deep somatic imprints (physical/energetic memories) that feel true and real when they’re not.
-They manifest in us on the Soul, spiritual, emotional, psychological, physical and relational level and impact us deeply at our core.
+These experiences are not stored in our cognitive mind; but are deep somatic imprints (body/energy/emotional memories).
+We can be experiencing early imprints as if they are still happening in the present, and they physiologically feel just as they did back then.
+They manifest on the Soul, spiritual, emotional, psychological, physical, and relational levels, and impact us deeply at our core.

 1. Happened early on that was stressful, traumatic, or too big to manage, and that has remained unresolved in the body/energy system resulting in an isolating imprint (somatic and energetic memory).
 It may be unresolved because there was no support, contact, healing, or acknowledgement available back then to help with what was experienced (in the womb, during birth, after birth, etc).

 2. Caused a deep mistaken belief about yourself, or about others, which arose out of a direct experience, or out of the womb environment in which you grew, e.g. I am alone here.